How to migrate from Firebase to Supabase?

 TL;DR

 SzamlaBridge - fixes legal issues with Stripe in Hungary - and PlaceOfCards - place cards for weddings and other events - both used Firebase, but we faced common problems: hard and tedious schema migrations and query issues.
-We decided to move to Supabase since we knew that it would solve these problems.
+Therefore, we decided to move to Supabase since we knew that it would solve these problems.
 Migrating projects is tedious, but we succeeded and learned a lot.

 When to go NoSQL